 (1) All activities of the Church, or substantially the whole thereof shall be carried out for the benefit of persons within the Republic of South Africa.

 (2) At least three of the persons referred to in Section 71(1) and (2) shall accept fiduciary responsibility for the Church.
-They shall not be connected persons in relation to each other, and no single person directly or indirectly shall control the decision making powers of the Church.
+They shall not be connected persons in relation to each other, and no single person directly or indirectly shall control the decision-making powers of the Church.

 (3) The funds of the Church shall be used solely for the objects for which they were established, or they shall be invested with a financial institution as defined in Section 1 of the Financial Services Act, 1990 (Act No 97 of 1990) or in securities listed on a stock exchange as defined in the Stock Exchange Control Act, 1985 (Act No. 1 of 1985).